mosip/documentation/docs/ctk-user-guide.md

     * Test cases passed
     * Test cases failed

- The user will be able to view the details of any test run they wish to.
+The user will be able to view the details of any test run they wish.

 * On the test run details page, the user will be able to view,
     * List of the test cases in the collection